 As Map & Spatial Data Librarian, Theresa Quill is responsible for supporting research and teaching in the areas of maps, Geographic Information Systems/Science (GIS), and spatial data, liaising with the Department of Geography, and managing collections for these areas.
 One of the accomplishments she is most proud of has been the creation of GIS Services through the Libraries that are open to students, faculty, and staff of all disciplines.
 As a central place on campus, IU Libraries offers discipline-agnostic training and support for GIS through research consultations and workshop series.

 Theresa's research interests include humanitarian mapping, critical cartography, spatial humanities, and teaching with map collections.
 A focus of Theresa's work is making maps and spatial data open and discoverable.
 She has managed several map digitization projects, including the Russian Military Topographic Maps, for which IU Libraries won an "Excellence in GIS" award in 2019.
 She also serves on the Big Ten Academic Alliance Geoportal Information Network.
 Most recently, she worked on the Midwest Indigenous Cartography Project.
 She is currently co-editor of the Journal of Map and Geography Libraries.

 Theresa is committed to increasing diversity and representation in the print map collection, which contains a small but growing collection of maps produced by indigenous cartographers, female cartographers, and other under-represented voices in cartography that may represent alternative views of a place.

-Previous to joining the Libraries, Theresa served as a Peace Corps volunteer in Bulgaria, and has some fluency in that language.
-She earned her Master of Library Science degree from Indiana University Bloomington and holds a Bachelor of Arts in International Affairs from the University of Georgia.
+Previous to joining the Libraries, Theresa served as a Peace Corps volunteer in Bulgaria from 2008-2010.
+She earned her Master of Library Science degree from Indiana University Bloomington in 2013, and holds a Bachelor of Arts in International Affairs from the University of Georgia (2007).